TharunGaneshram/4D_Chess_Game/README.md

 # 4D Chess Game

-This is a simple 4-Dimensional Chess game implemented in C++ using object-oriented programming.
+This is a simple 4-Dimensional Chess game implemented in both Java and C++ using object-oriented programming.
 The game is structured with a 4D chess board and chess piece classes to manage the game environment, pieces, and their movements.

 ## Features